 Even the temples have antlers!

 Pay a small fee to enter the temple, which is the largest wooden structure in the world and see an immense statue of the Cosmic Buddha.
 Souvenirs are also available for purchase inside.

 If and when I return to Osaka, I would be happy to revisit Nara Deer Park.
-An unique experience to say the least!
+A unique experience to say the least while exploring Osaka.